ElectrifyPro/calcbot-docs/reference/commands.md

 ## `c-recollect mark`

 Given a message link / ID, along with the ID of the channel it appears in (optional if in the same channel as the message), mark it as **important** to CalcBot.
-If the message is deleted or edited, CalcBot will capture the changes and make them visible in `c-recollect`.
+If the message is deleted or edited, CalcBot will capture the changes and make them visible in `c-recollect`. **The channel itself must be marked in order to mark messages within it.**

 Note that all messages are marked automatically, except for messages that were sent before CalcBot restarted.